Woman jailed after fatal YouTube stunt

 What are Perez's sentencing terms?

-On Wednesday, a Minnesota judge, Jeffrey Remick, said she would serve her time in 10-day increments over three years in accordance with the plea agreement recommendations.
+- Be banned for life from owning firearms

-Perez - who is banned for life from owning firearms - will be on probation for 10 years.
+- Make no financial gain from the case

-She also agreed not to seek any financial gain from the case.
+The sentencing is below state guidelines but Norman County Attorney James Brue said "the reality [is] that this foolish stunt was dreamed up, planned and executed by Pedro Ruiz, and the defendant wrongfully and tragically relied on his assurances that the stunt was safe".

 What did the couple want to achieve?

-Perez and Ruiz had been documenting their everyday lives by posting videos of their pranks to a YouTube channel in a quest for internet fame.
+Perez and Ruiz had been documenting their everyday lives in Halstad, Minnesota, by posting videos of their pranks to a YouTube channel in a quest for internet fame.

 They had filmed some minor pranks, which seemed relatively harmless.